0529bill/Data-Structure-and-Algos/Data Structure/cheatsheet.md

 ### Search

+- use binary search if the problem asked for O(logN) solution.
 - use binary search for sorted array.
 - use two pointers to implement binary search. ex, leetcode 704

 ## stack and queue

 - Valid Parentheses problem(20) => use stack to copy the first part of the array then pop it, if it's not the same as the second part, it's not a valid Parentheses

+## Binary Tree

+- edge case: empty tree, null node

+- BFS (use queue for iterative approach)
+- DFS (use stack for iterative approach)